Aside from the music, many other events take place at our Festival. Below is a selection of some of the usual entertainment on offer.

-Andy Andrews and Christine Bissell will be Inner State again this year,.
-There’s 30 minute Theatre at the Redoubt Fort on Saturday telling the story of Captain Cook’s Secret Recipe and HMS Victory will be walking along the Quayside & Ha’Penny Pier on Sunday!
+Andy Andrews and Christine Bissell will be Inner State again with their Pirates Adrift show up at the Redoubt on Saturday 14th and along the Quayside on Sunday 15th.

 Kings German Artillery

 The Kings German Artillery defend the Redoubt Fort, demonstrating musket drill and cannon firing and taking part in the odd skirmish with marauding pirates.

 River Rogues Pirates